kaunel85/ong-bylaws/bylaws.md

 139. Risk Management Committee
      1. Chaired by the Risk Management Chairman.
      2. Consists of the Risk Management Chairman, Phikeia Educator, Social Chairman, Community Service Chairman, House Manager, President.

+140. Fundraising Committee
+     1. Be Chaired by the Fundraising Chair
+     2. Consist of the Fundraising Chair, Vice President, Alumni Secretary and other active Members.
+     3. Be responsible for the organization of events for the raising of funds for chapter operations.

+## ARTICLE XII: MEMBERSHIP TRANSITIONS

+141. Bidding of eligible men is described in 95.

+142. Initiation requirements are described in 97.

+143. Alumni of another Chapter attending McMaster may be affiliated as described in Title XV Affiliation of The Code and passing a vote as described in 97.2

+144. Censure, Expulsion, and Suspension are described in 127.

+145. Members taking one or more terms of co-op may be elegible for relief from financal comittments if written notice is given to the President and Treasurer at least two months in advance of the co-op term.
+As Members on co-op terms are still enrolled at McMaster they will retain Active status.

+146. An Active member may become an Alumnus member if and only if
+     - All debts to the chapter have been settled.
+     - They are no long enrolled, have completed their degree or have completed 4 years of study at McMaster.